JLanda91/sparkplug/README.md

   where dependencies are injected by means of static polymorphism.
 - Provides templates to deduce call operator signatures, launching 1-thread test kernels, specifying host/device backends and their object types.
-- Provides basic dependency blocks: host/device stubs and google mocks with call operators, and aliases to their NiceMock, NaggyMock and StrictMock derived classes.
+- Provides basic dependency building blocks: host/device stubs and google mocks with call operators, and aliases to their NiceMock, NaggyMock and StrictMock derived classes.
 - Provides utilities to get device properties, check CUDA function call return values on errors, RAII CUDA streams etc.